US$ 1950pp

 The Meals

-We will provide you with 13 breakfasts, 12 lunches, and 12 dinners during the trek.
+During the trek, we will provide you with 13 breakfasts, 12 lunches, and 12 dinners.

 All personal bills (alcoholic, hot (tea/coffee), and cold drinks) in tea houses/ lodges except standard meals (breakfast, lunch, and dinner with seasonal fruits) are excluded from the package.